Enigma-Dark/crytic-trace-parser/README.md

    python3 --version
    ```

-   If it’s not installed, download and install it from [python.org](https://www.python.org).
+   If it's not installed, download and install it from [python.org](https://www.python.org).

 ## Running the Script from Anywhere

-To run the Echidna Trace Parser from any directory in your terminal, follow these steps:
+To run the Trace Parser from any directory in your terminal, follow these steps:

 ### 1. Make the Script Executable